164 Phrases and words You Should Never Use in an Essay—and the Powerful Alternatives you Should

 Redundant words suck the life out of your essay.

-They can be great for adding emphasis in a conversational blog article like this, but there is no place for them in formal academic writing.
+They can be great for adding emphasis in a conversational blog article like this, but they do not belong in formal academic writing.

 Redundant words should be avoided for three main reasons: